Dartmoor, near Widdicombe-in-the-Moor (Photo: SP Tiley) |

 warmed by the sun (at times) and by

-the Gulf Stream as it cuts round Ireland,
+the Gulf Stream as it cuts round

 divided by deep green hedgerows